robusta-dev/krr/README.md

 - `--cpu-min` Sets the minimum recommended cpu value in millicores
 - `--mem-min` Sets the minimum recommended memory value in MB
-- `--history_duration` The duration of the prometheus history data to use (in hours)
+- `--history_duration` The duration of the Prometheus history data to use (in hours)

 More specific information on Strategy Settings can be found using